stefan-hoeck/idris2-elab-util/src/Doc/Generic1.md

 available, it would be great to use constructor and argument names to derive instances for `Show` or JSON marshallers.
-In the [next part](Generic2.md), we will first analzye the challenges coming with parameterized and indexed types.
+In the [next part](Generic2.md), we will first analyze the challenges coming with parameterized and indexed types.